olenagerasimova/maven-adapter/README.md

 Maven repository adapter

 `com.artipie.maven.Maven` is the central entrypoint for all operations.
-It uses a `com.artipie.asto.Storage` to store maven artifacts.
+It uses a `com.artipie.asto.Storage` to store Maven artifacts.

 Current implementation is focused on generating metadata for artifacts on repository.

-Taking the repository described above in Layout section, let's suppose that a new version for the artifact was uploaded to the repository (`2.0` for example).
+Taking the repository described above in Layout section, for example, let's suppose that a new version, `2.0` was uploaded to the repository.
 We generate the metadata this way:

 ```java
     Metadata updated = new Maven(